sixpark/slate/source/includes/_users.md

 authentication[token_type] | string | Always `Bearer`
-authentication[expires_in] | integer | The number of seconds the access token is valid for authentication[refresh_token] | string | The refresh token which is exchanged for a new access token authentication[scope] | string | The scopes, one of scopes listed under authentication authentication[created_at] | integer | the [Unix time](https://en.wikipedia.org/wiki/Unix_time) of when the token was issued
+authentication[expires_in] | integer | The number of seconds the access token is valid for authentication[refresh_token] | string | The refresh token which is exchanged for a new access token authentication[scope] | string | One or more scopes listed under authentication authentication[created_at] | integer | the [Unix time](https://en.wikipedia.org/wiki/Unix_time) of when the token was issued